NandhaKumar-b/pickyourtrail/Readme.txt

 How to run
 ----------

-1) JDK should exist in the server where the program is running
+1) JDK should exist in the server where the program is running (Note: Make sure jdk and jre version remains same)

 2) To compile -> javac filename.java